Global behaviour of bistable solutions for gradient systems in one unbounded spatial dimension: Invasion implies convergence

-But on the other hand, according to \cref{prop:further_control}, for every sufficiently large $s$, the following inequality holds:
+But on the other hand, according to \cref{prop:further_control}, for every large enough positive quantity $s$, the following inequality holds:

-in other words the mean speed of $\xesc(\cdot)$ cannot not be smaller than $\cesc - 1/\tau$ on a sufficiently large time interval, a contradiction with the previous assertion when $p$ is sufficiently large. \Cref{lem:time_int_ter} is proved. \end{proof} Thus, according to this lemma, for every integer $p$ sufficiently large so that $t_p$ is defined, the following assertion hold.
-For every $s$ in $[0,\tau]$,
+in other words the mean speed of $\xesc(\cdot)$ cannot not be less than $\cesc - 1/\tau$ on a large enough time interval, a contradiction with the previous assertion if $n$ is large enough. \Cref{lem:time_int_ter} is proved. \end{proof} \begin{proof}[End of the proof of \cref{prop:dissp_zero_some_times}] Thus, according to this lemma, for every nonnegative integer $n$, large enough so that $t_n$ is defined, the following assertion holds: for every $s$ in $[0,\tau]$,

 and

 These two last assertions are of the same nature as those of \cref{lem:first_attempt_time_int}, and as a consequence the end of the proof of \cref{prop:dissp_zero_some_times} can be carried out along the same lines as the proof of \cref{prop:cv_mean_inv_vel} (or \cref{prop:further_control}). \end{proof}